-Get Outside: Explore and connect with the ecosystems around you.
-Take time to go outside for a walk or visit a nearby park, forest or even a local nature preserve.
+Get Outside: Explore and connect with the ecosystems around you...whether that's going outside for a walk or visiting a nearby park, forest or even a local nature preserve.

 Learn More: Learn more about climate impacts and solutions in your community.
-We recommend NOAA's Maps and Data and GreenPeace.
+Our student advisors recommend NOAA's Maps and Data and GreenPeace.

 As the most important stakeholders in schools, students have the ability to drive tremendous change!
-Students can work with their communities-including other students, educators, parents, and community members-to develop K-12 climate action plans for their school districts.
-Just like climate action plans are used by cities, school climate action plans connect community needs and strengths to reduce carbon pollution, prepare for climate impacts, and educate young people about climate change and climate solutions.
+Students can work with their communities-including other students, educators, parents, and community members-to develop K12 climate action plans for their school districts.
+Just like climate action plans used by cities, school climate action plans connect community needs and strengths to reduce carbon pollution, prepare for climate impacts, and educate young people about climate change and climate solutions.
 The national K12 Climate Action Plan is a helpful tool in understanding what this can look like in different communities and contexts.
-Although this framework is national, it is important to note that each community experiences climate change in different ways and will need unique solutions-so it's crucial to understand how climate change impacts your community or region.
+Although this framework is national, it is important to note that each community experiences climate change in different ways and will need unique solutions-so it's crucial to understand how climate change will impact your community or region.

-Salt Lake City, Utah: Andie Madsen and Mahider Tadesse were among student leaders who pushed their school board to develop a sustainability action plan for the district.
-The primary goals of the plan were to 1) Get the district to use 100 percent clean, renewable energy by 2030 and 2) Become carbon neutral by 2040.
+Salt Lake City, Utah: Andie Madsen and Mahider Tadesse a sustainability action plan for the district.
+The primary goals of the plan were to 1.)
+Get the district to use 100 percent clean, renewable energy by 2030 and 2.)
+Become carbon neutral by 2040.